JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Support using sigaction and sigaltstack for more information and correct handling of stack overflow crashes (Unix).
 * Attempt to log stack overflow and heap corruption exceptions (Windows).
 * Demangle C++ symbols (Unix).
-* Attempt to handle crashes which occur within the crashlog handler, by skipping or only partially writing the faulting section.
 * Emit a "crash" log, savegame and screenshot on multiplayer desync.
 * Add crash/desync information to output screenshot and savegame files.
 * Multiplayer server and client exchange desync logs after a desync occurs.